philfontaine/autolaunch/README.md

-# Autolaunch
+# AutoLaunch

-Autolaunch will automatically run a task found in "tasks.json" or launch a debug configuration found in "launch.json" when VS Code starts up.
+AutoLaunch will automatically run a task found in "tasks.json" or launch a debug configuration found in "launch.json" when VS Code starts up.

 ## Features
 - Target specific tasks or launches based on their name